FaizanMughal/flak_m/Readme.md

    - "Instant Rocket" mode toggleable with reload
  - Scaling/Customization options for the HUD
  - UT-like player movement physics
+ - Visual recoil affecting aim (improved A_Swing from Soundless Mound, can be toggled)

 ## In progress

  - General polishing, bugfixing and rebalancing
  - Add some more effects
-   - Visual recoil affecting aim (time to recycle SM's A_Swing once again)
    - Lava/Slime footstep sounds?
  - Additional model optimization and cleanup (optional, not needed for 1.0)
    - Trim out unused animations (this one is going to be very time-consuming)